mmontalbo/grim_rust/grctl/README.md

 1. Extend the scenario harness beyond the intro playback while continuing to consolidate shared setup so new runs stay lightweight.
-2. Legacy Python helpers still shell out to `tools/run_dev_install.sh`.
-Port them to the new `grctl retail` helpers so we can retire the script entirely.
-3. Consider teeing component logs to stdout during startup to complement the `grctl logs --follow` workflow for quicker feedback.
+2. Consider teeing component logs to stdout during startup to complement the `grctl logs --follow` workflow for quicker feedback.
-4. There is no `resume` tracking for processes restarted outside `grctl`.
+3. There is no `resume` tracking for processes restarted outside `grctl`.
    Downstream tooling could expose hooks that opt-in components call on clean shutdown so we can detect intentional exits vs. crashes.
-5. Configuration is hard-coded; exposing a config file (e.g. target ports) will make it easier to coordinate multiple developers or automated runs.
+4. Configuration is hard-coded; exposing a config file (e.g. target ports) will make it easier to coordinate multiple developers or automated runs.

 These items can be filed as incremental follow-ups once we stabilise the